universedocs/Universe-Docs/README.md

 * One or more document items contain the data respository that is reusable and no duplicates
 * One or more applicaions uses documents and logic without UI to handle things
 * Let the Robot do machine tasks.
 Humans just do what they like (art, sex, etc.,), enjoy and relax.
 If want can work.
 * Will governments, companies, entrepreneurs, workers, etc., will support this?
 Not now, since some 1% criminals want people to suffer and divided whatever field they work and also in life.
 Around 90% people are having fear, blind belief and ignorance.
 Until they wakeup and understand what the 1% is doing to them, Paradism is not possible!
 If we try to do now it will be disaster!
 5% who already woke up.
-4% are fanatics we are crazy about 1%.
+4% are fanatics who are crazy about 1%.

 ![Paradism](https://github.com/universedocs/Universe-Docs/blob/master/IMG_0100.jpg)